ns_conn - Find information about the current HTTP connection

 Returns the number of bytes in the content passed in.

-Returns or sets the number of bytes in the content to be sent.
+Returns or sets the specified number of bytes in the content to be sent.

 Copies number of bytes from the current connection string data to a Tcl channel.
-The arguments off and len denote an offset in this string and the length to be copied.
+The arguments offset and length denote an offset in this string and the length to be copied.
 If no string data is provided, an exception is raised.

 Returns the local IP address (IPv4 or IPv6) of the current connection (the destination IP address of the current socket).